codeogram/discord-gym-bot/README.md

 ## List of commands

-!addme -- adds yourself to the database
+!addme -- adds yourself to the database\n
 !sesh -- record a gym session for yourself in the database

 !all -- displays all user data